 Most insomnia in children is related to behavior.
-The three main kinds of insomnia that affect kids are:
+The four types of insomnia that affect kids include:

 A fourth type of insomnia in kids is one that doesn't have a recognizable cause and may run in families.
 Idiopathic insomnia is extremely rare, affecting fewer than 1% of children.

 If your child isn't getting enough sleep, see your pediatrician.

 A pediatrician will want to know your child’s sleep history and may ask if sleep disorders run in your family.
 The doctor will perform a physical exam to rule out medical conditions that may be behind your child’s insomnia.
 He may also recommend a sleep study (polysomnogram).